lonesomebyte/dump1090/README.md

 * Flight path recording by dump 1090.
 Web clients have immediate access to the full path recorded so far.

-Original documentation:
-Dump 1090 is a Mode S decoder specifically designed for RTLSDR devices.

-The main features are:
+The main features are still supported:

 * Robust decoding of weak messages, with mode1090 many users observed improved range compared to other popular decoders.